In 2021, tuition for full-time students at Calvary University was $10,640 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Calvary University.

-Housing and campus dining at Calvary University is $5,800 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Calvary University's on-campus cafeterias and dining facilities.
+Room and board at Calvary University is $5,800 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Calvary University's on-campus cafeterias and dining facilities.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Many schools have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Many schools have ways for students who may struggle to participate because of cost can get help covering these fees.

-The total cost of getting around in college can really vary.
+The total cost of getting around in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
+Will you need to pay to park on-campus?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you own a car, or will you need to use public transportation?
 All of these factors can drastically impact your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+At Calvary University, freshman are allowed to park on campus.

-A school's location can impact your transportation budget.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area is sometimes expensive, but there may be more trains, busses or low-cost flight options to actually get to school.
-The Calvary University campus is in a suburban setting in Missouri, near Kansas City.
+On the other hand getting around in an urban area is often costly, but there may be more buses, trains and low-cost flight options to actually get to school.
+Calvary Universityis located in a suburb in Missouri, not far from Kansas City.

 What will the cost of attending Calvary University be?
 Here is a breakdown of tuition and expenses.